JSchuurmans/MLF/Chapter 5.md

 ## Preprocessing for training with word vectors
 Before we start with training word embeddings though, we need to do some preprocessing steps.
 Namely, we need to assign each word token a number and create a numpy array full of sequences.

 Assigning numbers to tokens makes the training process smoother and decouples the tokenization process from the word vectors.
 Keras has a `Tokenizer` class that can create numeric tokens for words.
 By default, this tokenizer splits text by spaces.
-This works mostly fine in english, but in other languages it can be problematic.
+This works mostly fine in ~~english~~ English, but in other languages it can be problematic.
 It is better to tokenize the text with SpaCy first, as we already did for our two previous methods, and then assign numeric tokens with Keras.

 The Tokenizer also allows us to specify how many words we want to consider, so once again we will only use the 10,000 most used words.
 ```Python